nunofachada/perfandpubtools/README.md

 ![ex06](https://cloud.githubusercontent.com/assets/3018963/11914710/b524dd5a-a67e-11e5-82d0-8f2ef0401e30.png)

-<a name="example7.speedup"></a>
+<a name="speedup"></a>

-#### 3.7\.
-Example 7.
+### 4.7\.
 Speedup

-The [speedup](speedup.m) function is used to obtain relative speedups between different implementations.
+The [speedup] function is used to obtain relative speedups between different implementations.
 Using the variables defined in the previous example, lets obtain the speedup of the Java ST version versus the NetLogo implementation for different model sizes:

 ```matlab
 s = speedup(0, 1, 'NL', nlv1, 'ST', stv1);